 1. Make a Container Garden

-Container gardens are an important movement for the future.
+Container indoor gardens are an important movement for the future.
 In a world becoming increasingly more urban and the price of food miles ever more apparent, localized and home food production is hopefully going to become commonplace.
 Plenty of food — culinary herbs, salad greens, even vegetables — can be grown in containers in a sunny window.
 It’s like having a greenhouse but without having to pay for it.

 2. Dry Culinary Herbs